adelenelai/adelenelai.github.io/_posts/2023-07-10-tp-parent-similarity.md

----
-title:  "Cheminformatics for Risk Assessment of Transformation Products"
+# Cheminformatics for Risk Assessment of Transformation Products
----

 ## MCS Tanimoto Similarity, 6000+ Transformations, Antimicrobial Resistance and Ecological Risk Assessment

 *I'm back after a hiatus, and by hiatus I mean finishing my PhD (December 2022).
 I now work as a software developer at an environmental analytics company here in Luxembourg - more about that in a later post.*